elusivecodes/fQuery/README.md

 **With Animation**

-Return all nodes with a CSS animation.
+Return all nodes with an animation.

 - `nodes` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](https://github.com/elusivecodes/fQuery) or an array of nodes.